Tate module tensor decompositions and the Sato-Tate conjecture for certain abelian varieties potentially of $\mathrm{GL}_2$-type: Introduction

 \subsection{Acknowledgements}

-Thanks to Andrew Sutherland and John Voight for suggesting the existence of a theorem of the type of Theorem~\ref{theorem: inddec} (at least in the case of a geometric power of an elliptic curve) in a conversation during the conference ``Arithmetic geometry, Number Theory, and Computation, held at MIT in August 2018.
+Thanks to Andrew Sutherland and John Voight for suggesting the existence of a theorem of the type of Theorem~\ref{theorem: inddec} (at least in the case of a geometric power of an elliptic curve) in a conversation during the conference ``Arithmetic geometry, Number Theory, and Computation", held at MIT in August 2018.
+Thanks to the referee for valuable suggestions for the revision and improvement of the article.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1638352.
 Fit\'e was additionally supported by the Simons Foundation grant 550033 and by MTM2015-63829-P. Guitart was partially supported by projects MTM2015-66716-P and MTM2015-63829-P. This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682152).
 Fit\'e expresses deep gratitude to IAS for the excellent working conditions offered during the academic year 2018-19.